doscsy12/Data_sci_proj/README.md

 ## 2. Data Cleaning tutorial
 Data cleaning is important to identify and remove errors & duplicate data, in order to create a reliable dataset.
 This improves the quality of the training data for analytics and enables accurate decision-making.

+## 3 Clustering tutorial
+The aims of this tutorial: -
+- Explore sklearn - A popular python package that is used to build ML models
+- Explore iris dataset
+- Use supervised learning algorithm (KNN) to classify
+- Use unsupervised learning algorithm (Kmeans) to do clustering